 Here’s a photo of a 2019 Forest River SF 2290 Class C unit.
 Taken earlier this month in Banning, California, the rig had Florida license plates, and a Camping World of Tallahassee decal.
 If you can help, Banning Police should be called, 951-922-3170.

-Another rig stolen at a dealership, this time in Little Falls, Minnesota.
-This 35′ tan and brown 2018 Rockwood travel trailer had a Minnesota plate RW25718.
-The rig was stolen from Hillmerson RV Marine Superstore on January 3rd, and was last spotted east of Little Falls on Highway 27, headed in the direction of Pierz, pulled by a dark-colored four-door Chevrolet truck.
+This rig was stolen at an RV dealership in Little Falls, Minnesota.
+The 35′ tan and brown 2018 Rockwood travel trailer had a Minnesota plate RW25718.
+The rig was stolen from Hillmerson RV Marine Superstore on January 3, 2021, and was last spotted east of Little Falls on Highway 27, headed in the direction of Pierz, pulled by a dark-colored four-door Chevrolet truck.
 Know something?
 Call the sheriff at 320-632-9233.

 Crooks have struck yet another “secure” storage facility, leaving a heartbroken family.
 This 2017 Keystone Outback (model 325BH) was ripped off from a storage facility in Simpsonville, South Carolina, most likely in the dark hours of January 2.
 While it looks like a lot of other Outbacks, it also bears “General RV” promotional decals on the rear and next to the entry door.
 Call the Greenville County Sheriff to share tips, 864-271-5210.